Tribler/trustchain-superapp/liquidity-pool/readme.md

 ### Implementation related
 - The code for the communication with Trustchain is currently included into `TransactionRepository.kt`, for maintainability purposes it is better to refactor this file and separate the different types of messages.

+## Future Work
+As a liquidity pool has a lot of functionalities there are improvements to be made to the current implementation.
+Below we list some of future improvements and functionalities.

+### Support multisignature liquidity pool wallets
+Currently both the eurotoken and bitcoin liquidity wallet are not multisignature.
+Only the liquidity pool owner has ownership over the liquidity pool wallets and the liquidity pool providers have no ownership rights whatsoever.
+To make the liquidity pool fully decentrilized, multisignature wallets should be implemented for the liquidity pool wallets.
+To be more precise, these multisignature wallets will be owned by multiple entities.
+These entities will now be the owners of the liquidity pool.
+In this way we achieve decentralization and the single owner that we currently have cannot act maliciously on his own.
+The multiple owners will have to agree for every transaction that takes place in the liquidity wallet.
+In particular, every join/trade request will have to be signed by a pre-defined amount of liquidity pool owners.
+Only then these transactions will appear as signed on both parties of the trustchain.
+Every join/trade request will have to be signed by this pre-defined amount of signers in order for a user to become a provider or to trade the specified amount of tokens with the pool.

+#### Bitcoin multisignature wallet
+A multisignature bitcoin wallet is already implemented in the [trustchain-superapp](https://github.com/Tribler/trustchain-superapp).
+This implementation can be used to serve as the bitcoin liquidity wallet.

+#### Eurotoken multisignature wallet
+The current implementation of eurotoken makes it hard to implement a eurotoken multisignature wallet.
+The eurotoken infrastructure heavily depends on the eurotoken [gateway](https://github.com/rwblokzijl/stablecoin-exchange).
+The gateway verifies transactions and checks for double spending.
+This gateway needs to be extended to support eurotoken multisignature transactions.
+A naive implementation of a multisignature wallet could be implemented as an extension of our liquidity join structure.
+One individual would be the owner of the multisig wallet and the other owners could 'join' it.
+The other owners of the multisignature wallet would not have access to the private key of the wallet.
+When a multisignature transaction is created, the wallet owner sends a transaction proposal to the other owners, who can sign this transaction.
+If the wallet owner has gathered enough signatures, it sends the transaction.
+The gateway has access to the wallet owners chain and can scan the the chain for `BLOCK_TYPE_JOIN` blocks to find the multisignature wallet owners.
+The gateway can then verify these signatures and validate the transaction if enough valid signatures from these wallet owners are added to the transaction.
+The problem with this implementation is that the wallet has one super owner that has sole access to the wallet's private key and is the only one that can propose transactions.
+A lot of trust is put into this owner to not create new eurotoken wallets to join the multisig wallet, so that he can forge enough signatures to verify the transaction.
+Another problem is that the owner could just send single signed transcation as he has access to the private key.
+This could be prevented by always checking for `BLOCK_TYPE_JOIN` blocks to verify if the wallet is a multisignature wallet.
+But the owner wouldn't have any access to a private wallet anymore as the current implementation of eurotoken only allows for one wallet.

+### Liquidity pool tokens price & trading
+Right now there is no mechanism to determine the price of a token inside the pool.
+There are a lot of automated market maker mechanisms (e.g. [constant function market maker](https://web.stanford.edu/~guillean/papers/constant_function_amms.pdf)), and a lot of ways to create the transactions (e.g. choose the exact price you want it to execute or choose a maximum slippage) that can be implemented in the future.

+### Liquidity pool reward system
+Currently we haven't implemented a reward system for the liquidity pool.
+So there is no stimulation for people to join a liquidity pool.
+With a reward system, the liquidity pool providers would receive a reward for every transaction that took place within the pool.
+This reward is a transaction fee predefined by the liquidity pool.
+A liquidity pool provider would receive a certain part of the reward, according to the amount of liquidity he provided.

+This mechanism should be implemented in the pool side, (i.e. in the current `TransactionRepository.kt`).
+In particular, whenever a Join/Trade proposal is verified (in multisignature implementation this should happen by the pre-defined amount of users), a certain fee should be cut out of the transactions that belong to this proposal and sent to the providers according to a function (like how much percentage of the total liquidity they provide).
+Client-side (in Join/ Trade fragments) this fee should be shown to the users.
+In order to provide the reward, the pool should find out the staked amount of each provider.
+In order to do so, a pre defined amount of liquidity pool owners should agree on this staked amount and then send the corresponding reward to the provider.

+### Leaving the liquidity pool
+Currently it is not possible to leave a liquidity pool as a liquidity pool provider.
+When a liquidity pool provider leaves a pool it should receive the provided liquidity back to its personal wallets.
+The liquidity pool should keep track of all the join and leave requests.

+### Re-staking money to the liquidity pool
+Currently it is only possible to join the liquidity pool by providing a specific amount of the two tokens of the token-pair.
+However, a provider could want to provide more money in the future in order to receive more rewards.
+For this, we would recommend another screen for this functionality, which will show the pools that the user has joined.
+After choosing a pool, the user should be able to send more amount of tokens to the pool.
+Whenever the pool receives this request, it should confirm that the provider has already joined the pool and update the provider's staked amount for the rewards to be consistent with this amount.
+However, this will introduce some problems in finding the amount staked by a specific provider, since it will not be just the two transactions received by the `BLOCK_TYPE_JOIN` block.

+### Implement other liquidity pool pairs.
+Currently only the eurotoken/bitcoin pair is implementened as a trading pair.
+Some future work can be done to provide different trading pairs as well.